for...of

 }

-(move mouse to highlight 🐸 filled cells in the hovered col, and click to randomize q
+(move mouse to highlight 🐸 in hovered column; click to randomize q

 )